+Mode 2/M2 = The second mode of operation, e.g. Charge Sustaining (CS) where the on-board battery is not being depleted/the vehicle is essentially operating as a non-plug-in hybrid vehicle mode.
+In this case there is only fuel consumption (and no net consumption of electricity).

-UF in-use [Mode 1] is the in-use Utility Factor (= share of operation) in fuel mode 1 (= electric charge depleting for PHEVs and REEVs), calculated according to the regional vehicle certification procedures.
+UF in-use [Mode 1] means the in-use Utility Factor (= share of operation) in fuel mode 1 (= electric charge depleting for PHEVs and REEVs), calculated according to the regional vehicle certification procedures.
 For example, under European WLTP this is defined by the electric range in charge depleting mode.

 For regions where the Utility Factor (or equivalent) is defined according to the range operating in Mode 1 / electric charge depleting, the in-use electric range is needed, which shall be calculated according to the following equation:

+Equation 27